 DEBUFF

-What Does DEBUFF Mean?
+What Does DEBUFF Mean in a Text?

 DEBUFF means Harmful Effect On A Character in an online gaming context.